History of the Los Angeles Lakers: 2016–2018: Post-Bryant era

-On April 24, 2016 the Lakers announced they had fired coach Byron Scott.
+On April 24, 2016, the Lakers announced they had fired coach Byron Scott.
 He was replaced by Warriors assistant and former Lakers forward Luke Walton.
 Soon thereafter, the Lakers won the second overall pick in the 2016 NBA draft and selected Brandon Ingram, a 6'9" freshman small forward from Duke University.

 On February 21, 2017, the Lakers fired general manager Mitch Kupchak, while Magic Johnson was named as the president of basketball operations.
 The team's governor Jeanie Buss, also announced the removal of her brother, Jim Buss, from his position as executive vice president of basketball operations.
 On March 7, 2017, the Lakers hired Rob Pelinka as the general manager.

 In the 2017 NBA draft the Lakers had the second overall pick yet again, and selected Lonzo Ball, a 6'6" freshman point guard from UCLA.
 In a draft-day trade, the Lakers also acquired Brook Lopez and 27th overall selection Kyle Kuzma from the Brooklyn Nets in exchange for Russell and Timofey Mozgov.
 The 2017–18 season saw another improvement with a 35–47 record, nine more wins than the previous season.
 In addition, Jordan Clarkson and Larry Nance Jr. were traded to the Cleveland Cavaliers in exchange for Isaiah Thomas, Channing Frye and the 25th overall selection in the 2018 NBA draft.
 That draft pick was used to select center Moritz Wagner from Michigan during the 2018 NBA draft.

 2018–present: The LeBron James era

-2018-2019: LeBron James's arrival
+2018–2019: The arrival of LeBron James

 July 9, 2018, the Lakers signed LeBron James to a 4-year, $154 million contract.
 The Lakers sustained several injuries during the 2018–19 season, and did not qualify for the playoffs for the sixth consecutive season.
 On April 9, 2019, Magic Johnson stepped down as the president of basketball operations, while the Lakers finished the 2018–19 season with a record of 37–45.
 On April 12, the Lakers and Luke Walton agreed to part ways after three seasons.